On temperature of a diamond: Local temperature

 Another important observation is that it would be not entirely correct to call the temperature we just calculated, a local temperature.
 By the way it is defined, it is more of a temperature along the preferred trajectory.
 In other words, some other observer passing through the same space-time point as a preferred one following along the TT trajectory will not measure the same temperature at that point.
-So, in a sense, it is more natural to speak about an ``inverse temperature vector field'', $\beta^\mu (x)$, which is just a field tangent to the TT trajectories and for the case of a wedge is of the form, cf. (\ref{trajectory_wedge}) \ba \beta^\mu (x) = (x^1 , x^0, 0, 0). \ea Here $x^0$ and $x^1$ are the coordinates of an \textit{arbitrary} point in the wedge (not just the ``initial data'' corresponding to $t=0$).
-Then the local \textit{directional} temperature at the point $x$ will be given by \ba T^{-1} = 2\pi\|\beta\| \ \Rightarrow\ T= \frac{a}{2\pi}, \ea i.e. the usual Unruh temperature (here, $\|\beta\|=(|\beta\cdot \beta|)^{1/2}$).
+So, in a sense, it is more natural to speak about an ``inverse temperature vector field'', $\beta^\mu (x)$, which is just a field tangent to the TT trajectories and for the case of a wedge it is of the form, cf. (\ref{trajectory_wedge}) \ba \beta^\mu (x) = (x^1 , x^0, 0, 0). \ea Here $x^0$ and $x^1$ are the coordinates of an \textit{arbitrary} point in the wedge (not just the ``initial data'' corresponding to $t=0$).
+Then the local \textit{directional} temperature at the point $x$ will be given by \ba T^{-1} = 2\pi\|\beta\| \ \Rightarrow\ T= \frac{a}{2\pi}, \ea i.e. the usual Unruh temperature (here, $\|\beta\|=(|\beta\cdot \beta|)^{1/2}$, with the dot in $\beta\cdot \beta$ representing the usual Minkowski inner product.).
 This interpretation is similar to the one emerging in \cite{Arias:2016nip} from a different approach, which we explain briefly below.